 Edenred’s Web Accessibility Commitment

-Our goal to ensure any new content on our intranet and our externally facing websites are accessible to everyone.
+Our goal to ensure any new content on our intranet and our externally facing websites and apps are accessible to everyone.
 This means that anyone, anywhere, can access this information on any device using any adaptive or assistance technology.
 This is not a static effort; we strive to continually improve and evolve as technology and disability aids change.
-All new content produced will be lead sensibly and practically by Web Content Accessibility guidelines 2.1 (WCAG2.1) produced by the Worldwide Web Consortium (WC3, the web’s governing body) which defines requirements for designers and developers to improve accessibility for people with disabilities.
-We use external leading software testing and digital services partners to validate we conform to WCAG2.1 AA alignment as a minimum with annual tests conducted in Q3 year over year.
+All new content produced will be lead sensibly and practically by Web Content Accessibility guidelines 2.2 (WCAG2.2) produced by the Worldwide Web Consortium (WC3, the web’s governing body) which defines requirements for designers and developers to improve accessibility for people with disabilities.

 For those not familiar with the WCAG, this is a set of checkpoints that help ensure that web sites are designed and written properly.
 For example: